 Other underlying reasons may include genetic factors and the impact of psoriasis on the individual’s lifestyle.
 More research is necessary to confirm a link.

 Experts do not know what might link these conditions with psoriasis.
-There may be common genetic factors, they may share similar environmental triggers, or there may be a combination of reasons.
+There

-People with moderate-to-severe psoriasis should undergo testing for these conditions, so that they can receive preventive treatment if necessary.
+People with moderate to severe psoriasis should undergo testing for these conditions so that they can receive preventive treatment if necessary.

 The skin is important for keeping the body temperature stable, and problems that affect the skin can also affect temperature, especially with more severe forms, such as erythrodermic and pustular psoriasis.